Hero image

 What is the Cost of Moving to Spain?

 Below you will find an estimate of the costs based on distance and volume.
 Prices can also vary depending on the additional services you will require.
-Finally, you can save around 30% on the total price if you opt for groupage transport (+ or – 1 week).
+Finally, you can save around 30% on the total price if you opt-in for groupage-transport.

 House Size Shipping Container Via Sea Cost Via Air freight